A savory one-dish stew with cannellini beans, leafy greens, chicken sausage and tomato sauce, all topped with cheesy bread crumbs. Yum!

 I often make homemade marinara sauce when I have time.

-This one-pan stew is definitely flavor-boosted with the sauce, which has a vibrant red color and natural chopped-tomato texture.
+This one-pan stew is definitely flavor-boosted by using a tasty tomato sauce, which has a vibrant red color and natural chopped-tomato texture.

-Pureed roasted garlic and parsley in the sauce adds a rich, robust element that makes the whole dish taste like it was simmering on the stove all day long.
+The combo of ingredients in this recipe has a rich, robust taste that makes the whole dish taste like it was simmering on the stove all day long.

 Serve it up in bowls, and enjoy!